 Hydrometers, density and volume

-The derived quantity of density is generally measured in terms of the water or silicon standards.
-The densities of liquids and solids, particularly weights, are determined.
-Precision pycnometers are calibrated traceable to primary base SI quantities.
-Air densities are routinely computed and are used in aerostatic density measurements, when necessary.
+The derived quantity of density is generally measured in terms of water density or that of silicon standards.
+The densities of liquids and solids, particularly weights, can be determined.
 Results are based on calculations made at 20 °C unless otherwise requested by the client.

 |A33-05-02-06||Determinations of volume.
 Determination of the volume of volumetric glassware, pycnometers, constant volume delivery devices, syringes and other devices is performed gravimetrically.
 Due to the variety of such devices and the range of complexity in their volumetric calibration, this work is undertaken only by special arrangement.||Fee on request|